Tib3rius/tib3rius.github.io/sqli.md

 ---
 # SQL Injection Cheatsheet

+This is an SQL injection cheatsheet with tried and true payloads / techniques that cover the 5 most popular database variants and their derivatives (MySQL, PostgreSQL, MSSQL/SQL Server, Oracle, SQLite).

 ## Break & Repair Method

 A simplistic but generally reliable method for finding basic SQL injections.